Description

 'The Average Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days under water over 5 years of US sectors short lookback is 52 days, which is lower, thus better compared to the benchmark SPY (122 days) in the same period.
+• Looking at the average days below previous high of 52 days in the last 5 years of US sectors short lookback, we see it is relatively lower, thus better in comparison to the benchmark SPY (122 days)

-• During the last 3 years, the average time in days below previous high water mark is 66 days, which is smaller, thus better than the value of 177 days from the benchmark.
+• Compared with SPY (89 days) in the period of the last 3 years, the average time in days below previous high water mark of 66 days is smaller, thus better.

 Performance (YTD)